AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/curate.md

 Curation lets you limit the components (dimensions, metrics, segments, date ranges) before sharing a project.
 When a recipient opens the project, they will see a limited set of components that you have curated for them.
 Curation is an optional but recommended step before sharing a project.

 >[!NOTE]
 > Product profiles are the primary mechanism governing which components a user can see.
 They are managed through the Adobe Experience Cloud Admin Console.
-Curation should be used as a secondary filter.
+Curation is a secondary filter.

 ## Apply project curation